pgadmin-org/pgadmin4/docs/en_US/code_overview.rst

 The bulk of pgAdmin is a Python web application written using the Flask framework on the backend, and HTML5 with CSS3, Bootstrap and jQuery on the front end.
-A desktop runtime is also included for users that prefer a desktop application to a web application, which is written in C++ using the QT framework.
+A desktop runtime is also included for users that prefer a desktop application to a web application, which is written using NWjs (Node Webkit).

 Runtime
 *******

-The runtime is essentially a Python webserver and browser in a box.
-Found in the **/runtime** directory in the source tree, it is a relatively simple QT application that is most easily modified using the **QT Creator** application.
+The runtime is based on NWjs which integrates a browser and the Python server creating a standalone application.
+The source code can be found in the **/runtime** directory in the source tree.

 Web Application
 ***************